Rome

 The Horn Gallery was founded in 1994 by students to showcase their artistic talents.
 Since then, the Horn has evolved into a popular student organization, a gathering place where Kenyon community members exchange ideas; share knowledge; and enjoy art shows, performances, plays, readings, weekly coffeehouses and student-band practices.

-Internationally known artists exhibit in this gallery, as well as senior art majors.
-Check out the current exhibition schedule at: www.gundgallery.org
+Internationally known artists exhibit in this gallery.
+Check out the current exhibition schedule at thegund.org.

-Kenyon students can also enjoy the art galleries, events, and organizations in Columbus, including the city's exciting Short North arts district.
+Kenyon students can also enjoy the art galleries, events, and organizations in Columbus, including the city's exciting Short North arts district, the Columbus Museum of Art and Wexner Center.

 The Robert H. Hallstein Memorial Award in Art